Titans Grip

 Pricing: $25/month or $250/year.

-Best for: The grappler who gets overwhelmed by vast libraries and wants a clear, coach-prescribed learning sequence, especially for no-gi.
+Best for: Grapplers who get overwhelmed by vast libraries and want a clear, coach-prescribed learning sequence, especially for no-gi.

-What it does: This platform hosts the instructional content from the famous B-Team Jiu-Jitsu squad in Austin, Texas.
-It’s heavily focused on their innovative, leg-entanglement-heavy style and competitive insights.
+What it does: Hosts instructional content from the B-Team Jiu-Jitsu squad in Austin, Texas.
+Heavy focus on their innovative, leg-entanglement-heavy style and competitive insights.

 Key features: